sparkslabs/iot-kit/README.md

     print robot.sensor.__doc__

-At present there isn't a (complete) robot example (Boo!) - though this is coming.
+Among the examples is a simple TestHost and a simple BotHost.
+BotHost controls a simple robot.

+## Enabling Peer to Peer Control

+TestHost demonstrates the wider aspects of the API, so I'll describe this below.
-However, the testhost is fully implemented,  meaning you can plug in a device to the server host.
+This allows you to plug in a testhost device to a server host.
 Then on that machine do this:

     michael@home:~/Development/iotoy/Python/examples$ ./webhost_for_arduino_device.py

+## Introspecting a local REST IOT service

 That the communicates with the device, finds out what it does and create the RESTful web service.
 You can then do this:

-    michael@wizard:~$ python
+    michael@home:~$ python
     Python 2.7.6 (default, Mar 22 2014, 22:59:56)
     [GCC 4.8.2] on linux2
     Type "help", "copyright", "credits" or "license" for more information.